 The closing fees paid by the borrower are under the Borrower column.
 The Lender column could be the fee it pays or a credit to the borrower.
 We’ll discuss the ambiguity below.

-Closing Cost Analysis
+Mortgage Closing Costs Analysis

 Total Origination Charges ($679.57): An origination fee is an upfront fee charged by a lender for processing a new loan application.
 It’s compensation for putting the loan in place.
 An origination fee is often quoted as a percentage of the total loan.